Parton distributions need representative sampling: Sampling tests and hopscotch scans

 The hopscotch scan is mainly a search algorithm and, in the current realization, does not include any convergence criteria nor the certainty to find the true global minimum.
 [These aspects can be further developed along the lines discussed in Sec.~\ref{sec:QMC}.]
 The role of the hopscotch is to reduce the dimensionality of the search for solutions with a lower $\chi^2$ and to identify regions in the cross section space corresponding to such solutions.

-While our set of solutions is not exhaustive, it can be used to estimate the size of the projected area for a given value of $\Delta \chi^2$, say $\Delta \chi^2=0$.
+While our set of solutions is not exhaustive, it can be used to estimate the size of the projected area for a given value of $\Delta \chi^2$, say $\Delta \chi^2 <0$.
 The sample's convex hull gives a crude boundary of this region.
 On the other hand, since the EV scans in Fig.~\ref{fig:parabolas_1} are strongly indicative of the approximately Gaussian behavior of $\chi^2$, it seems reasonable to assume that the populated regions in the cross section planes are approximately elliptical.
 With this information, a highly effective approach to estimate the boundary is to fit an ellipse to the outermost points of the replica subsample in the cross section plot.
 The quadratic form describing each ellipse can be computed algebraically using a public Mathematica program from \cite{Anwar:2019wrj} for reconstruction of multi-dimensional ellipsoids from such projections.
 A 2-dimensional ellipse can be reconstructed by having as few as 6 points on the convex hull of the sample.
-In our case, due to the selection of the 6-unit widths of the examined $\Delta \chi^2$ fringes, the convex hulls contain no less than 15 points per ellipse, so they can be fitted with good certainty.
+In our case, we select no less than 15 outermost points per ellipse, so they can be fitted with good certainty.

-These approximate elliptical regions for $\Delta \chi^2=0$ are shown in Figs.~\ref{fig:hopscotch_HZ} and~\ref{fig:ellipses_1} in light blue.
-In the latter, we also depicted the area corresponding to $\Delta \chi^2=-60$ in brown.
+These approximate elliptical regions for $\Delta \chi^2<0$ are shown in Figs.~\ref{fig:ellipses_1} and \ref{fig:hopscotch_HZ} in light blue.
+Given the distribution of hopscotch replicas for the experimental $\chi^2$ prescription --see the right column of Fig.~\ref{fig:hopscotch_HZ} -- the centers of the ellipses reside close to the solutions with the minimal $\chi_{\mbox{ exp}}^2$ found in our hopscotch scan.
+We also depicted the area corresponding to $\Delta \chi_{\mbox{ exp}}^2 < -60$ in brown.